youtube/cobalt/README.md

     [`README.md`](starboard/README.md) for more detailed information about
     porting Starboard (and Cobalt) to a new platform.
   * `third_party/` - Where all of Cobalt's third-party dependencies live.
-We don't mean to be perjorative, we love our third-party libraries!
+We don't mean to be pejorative, we love our third-party libraries!
 This location is dictated by Google OSS release management rules...
-      * `third_party/starboard/` - The location for third-party ports.
-This
-        directory will be scanned automatically by gyp_cobalt for available Starboard ports.

 ## Building and Running the Code